luciferreeves/backslash-maps/README.md

 ## Packaging the App for Windows:

 Packaging for Windows is not included in the scripts currently but this can be done quite, easily.
 You will need a Windows machine for this with NodeJS installed.
-First download an icon for the app by [clicking here](https://www.iconfinder.com/icons/283048/download/ico/512).
-Rename the icon to **icon.ico** and then move it to **assets** folder Now update the following code in the **package.json** already present in the folder, in the scripts section:
+First download an icon for the app by [clicking here](https://cloud.backslashlinux.com/index.php/s/TZb9sZCLS58ZCGE) and move the icon to **assets** folder Now update the following code in the **package.json** already present in the folder, in the scripts section:

 ```json
 ...